odoo/documentation/content/administration/install/source.rst

    .. group-tab:: Linux

-      Use a package manager to download and install PostgreSQL (supported versions: 12.0 or above).
+      Use a package manager to download and install PostgreSQL (supported versions: 12.0 Up to 15.0).
       It can be achieved by executing the following:

       .. code-block:: console